11 Ways To Be An Earth Friendly Household

 Sometimes I’ll cut too many vegetables and store them in mason jars for quick meals the next day.

-When you go out to dinner it may be a little awkward to bring in glass containers, but these bento boxes look perfect for the job and doubles as a lunch box.
+When you go out to dinner it may be a little awkward to bring in glass containers, we bring these collapsible containers instead.

-My husband uses these lightweight collapsible silicone bowls for his lunches.
-They collapse to about the width of a 1/2 inch binder.
+My husband loves these lightweight collapsible silicone bowls for his lunches.

 Frozen Fruit Box